mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 With Marching, there are some limitations, you can't just put different colors on the edges, just 'contours' (Although with some work I think it could be done, for instance; having a second system that would draw a second pass with a more adjusted 'contour' level?).

-On the others I would like to be able to avoid blur, or to have to pass information about the location of each metaball on each frame.
+On the others, I would like to be able to avoid blur or to have to pass information about the location of each metaball on each frame.

 And that's the reason for this post; here I'm not coming to sell but to give away.